LEARNAcademy/syllabus/rails/rails-api.md

 ![Generate Resource Output](./assets/generate-resource.png)

-With that one command, Rails creates just about everything I need to start working with guitars as a data resource.

-It set up both the migration and model that I need to start using guitars as an ActiveRecord class.
-It created a controller (and a guitar views folder) so that I can start coding up some controller actions.
+With that one command, Rails creates just about everything needed to start working with guitars as a data resource.
+It set up both the migration and model needed to start using guitars as an ActiveRecord class.
+It created a controller (and a guitar views folder).
 And finally, it plugged in resourced routes for my guitars.
+Since we are making an API, the view folder will not be needed and can be removed.

-At this point we ought to run our migrations to make our model official:
+At this point we ought to run our migrations to build the schema.

 ```
 $ rails db:migrate